ouseful-testing/nbsearch/README.md

 The app requires the latest version of `datasette` from the repo, not pypi.

-The `datasette` server isn't serving the js and css files that should custom the styling of results cells.
-The server-proxy setup that defines the command used to start the `datasette` server is [here](https://github.com/ouseful-testing/nbsearch/blob/main/nbsearch/__init__.py).

 The index is not updated *ever* unless you rerun the indexer, although I've started trying to ponder a filesystem watchdog [here](https://github.com/ouseful-testing/nbsearch/blob/main/nbsearch/nbwatchdog.py).
 Another possibility my be a Jupyter notebook content manager or post-save hook to update records as the notebook server saves them but this would not catch filesystem operations (dragging new notebooks to a folder, deleting notebooks etc?)

 If the sqlite db is updated, I assume by some magic that the `datasette` server queries over the updated content?